|

 left a collection of hapless Burnley defenders in his wake, bewitched,

-all across the gluepot of a pitch.
-But more of that later.
+weaving his light-footed magic all across the gluepot of a pitch.
+But

-As Mick Jones kicked off, BBC commentator Kenneth Wolstenholme
+more of that later.
+As Mick Jones kicked off, BBC commentator Kenneth Wolstenholme described

+are already sinking into this soft, sanded surface.'
 The opening twenty minutes saw United establish control, as reported

-by Frank McGhee in the Sunday Mirror: "Leeds left no one in any
+by Frank McGhee in the Sunday Mirror: 'Leeds left no one in any

-doubt from the first minute that they meant to keep their promise
+doubt from the first minute that they meant to keep their promise to play

-risks.
-They were helped initially by the unaccountable failure
+helped initially by the unaccountable failure of Chelsea to try and post

-key midfield figures, Billy Bremner and Johnny Giles."
+close-marking sentries on those two key midfield figures, Billy Bremner

+and Johnny Giles.'
 The men in white were straight onto the attack, compressing play

 into the Chelsea half and exerting pressure.
 Whenever a Blues